US/EU – Steps for Whois

 5. decided by the domain’s registry;

-6. decided by the real holder’s country-specific Domain Control Register; or
+6. decided by the real holder’s country-specific Domain Desk; or

 7. based on court decision;